 Cookies are not actual programs or software.
 When you visit a website it stores a snippet of text from your visit; the next time you visit, this text is retrieved by the website and they recognise you.
 This can be used differently depending on the actual website visited.
-Cookies allow websites to store such things as user preferences.
 You can think of cookies as providing a “memory” for the website, enabling it to recognise a user and respond appropriately.
 Cookies on our website do NOT store any personally identifiable information such as names, addresses, email addresses or phone numbers.

 A cookie will typically hold:

 This includes holding information once you’ve logged in to save you having to re-login each time you visit a different page during your session;

 Once you log off or close the browser the session cookie will be removed.